arjun619/streamlit_app/README.md

 With time more and more datasets would added.
 Currently it supports the MUSHROOM DATASET.
 Look at the datasets folder for downloading.

+#Using the app

+Clone the repository
+Install the software dependencies.
+Download the csv dataset from the link.
+In load_dataset function change the path to the location where your dataset is downloaded